Back to Scripture Treasury

 Promise, Not Flesh, Governs the Line

 The contrast between Sarah and Hagar is severe because it is theological.
 The issue is not personal contempt, but the difference between generation by promise and generation according to fleshly expectation.
 The son of promise comes by divine intervention.
-The covenant line is therefore marked from the beginning by grace first.
+The covenant line is therefore marked from the beginning by first.

 What Is Said of the Church Opens Back Into Mary